 Similar looking large grasses with large grains, to produce flour, they are wet-milled to stop heat damaging the proteins.
 Dry-milled it becomes grits or flaked for animal feed and breakfast foods.

 With a high-fat content, oats can quickly go rancid.
-This is prevented by steam treatment and then roasting.
-It is milled for meal but also sliced into flakes for porridge and muesli.
+This is prevented by kilning or steam treatment after the hull has been removed.
+It is milled into whole groats, cut groats, flakes for porridge and flour.

 Grains are also processed into oils, alcohol, and pastes for human and industrial use.